kparc/kcc/README.md

 **Practice:**

-We don't know much k to practice style yet, so this one will be read-only, Here is a trivial C program formatted in a slightly unusual way.
+We don't know much k to practice style yet, so this one will be read-only.
+Here is a trivial C program formatted in a slightly unusual way.
 If you don't know much C either, see if you can still follow what it does.
 And if you do know much C, please let us know if you can spot any bugs: